m1ghtym0/browser-pwn/README.md

 [GitHub](https://github.com/mozilla/gecko-dev)

-The JavaScript-Interpreter of Gecko is Spidermonkey.
+The JavaScript-Engine of Gecko is Spidermonkey.

 ### Spidermonkey